KevinBeltran23/RipSnapv2/ripsnap_models/README.md

 This config points at the rip-current TFLite models in this folder.

-## Model Selection
+## In-App Model Selection

 The live feed has an in-app model selector in the top HUD.
+Tap the model pill to switch between the bundled models without editing code.

 Switching is disabled while recording so one video capture does not mix detections from multiple models.
+When the selected model changes, the app reloads the TFLite model and clears any stale boxes from the previous model.

 The default model is: